vishalbidawatka/IPSC_Image_Compression_Decompression_PCA_Openmp/README.md

 1. Simply compile and run the serial_pca in the same way as parallel skipping the NUM_THREAD argument.

-## Alternatively , you can run "run.sh" to see the results of both serial and parallel in output.txt
+### Alternatively , you can directly run only the "run.sh" to see the results of both serial and parallel in output.txt

 - The ouput after running any of these files is generated into reconstructed_matrix.txt.